mikemag/Mastermind/docs/Scoring_Functions.md

 # Efficient Scoring Functions

 This implementation has four variations on the scoring function.
-The original, somewhat obvious version (though still a bit optimized) consumes roughly 4.4948s for all scores necessary to apply Knuth's algorithm to a 4p6c game.
+The original, somewhat obvious version (though still a bit optimized) consumes roughly 4.4948s for all scores necessary to apply Knuth's algorithm to a $4p6c$ game.
 The most optimized version here requires just 0.9237s.

-I'm not going to describe the details of each varation.
+I'm not going to describe the details of each variation.
 There are comments above each one in [codeword.cpp](../codeword.cpp).
 Instead, I'll just describe the final one here.

 ## Scoring

-Mastermind guesses are evaluated against the secret and given a score made up of a number of black (*b*) and white (*w*) hits.
+Mastermind guesses are evaluated against the secret and given a score made up of a number of black $b$ and white $w$ hits.
 Black hits are awarded for every correct color in the correct position, and white hits are awarded for every correct color in the wrong position.
 Each colored pin in the secret can be used only once.
-Scores are typically represented by the two numbers *b* and *w*, either as separate values or packed together into a single value.
+Scores are typically represented by the two numbers $b$ and $w$, either as separate values or packed together into a single value.
-Games have a number of pins *p* and colors *c*.
+Games have a number of pins $p$ and colors $c$.

 This can be a little tricky to understand and get right the first time.
 Knuth describes the scoring function well in [1].